bashCandicoot/hacker_news_scraper/README.md

 # Hacker News Scraper (Node.js)

-Command line utility to get the current top posts on Hacker News.
+Command line utility to get the current top posts on Hacker News and output them in JSON.

 Setup: